hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/malbus.md

 * Year: 2019
 * Blog: https://securingtomorrow.mcafee.com/other-blogs/mcafee-labs/malbus-popular-south-korean-bus-app-series-in-google-play-found-dropping-malware-after-5-years-of-development/

 This malware application aims to steal social accounts form the user.
 The sample retrieves commands and an executable from the malware developers server.
-The payload executes phishing forms (an observed behavior, as the server to download the executable was down) to steal social accounts from the user.
+The payload executes phishing forms to steal social accounts from the user (an observed behavior, as the server to download the executable was down).

 ## Signature
 ---